-The lack of market access and access to finance keeps farmers from dealing with insecurity and volatility.
-And to create the financial buffers needed to get on with their lives.
+The lack of market access and access to finance keeps farmers from dealing with insecurity and volatility and creating the financial buffers needed to get on with their lives.
 Marriage, education for your kids, urgent medical treatment, all that is impossible if you don’t have at least some savings.

 How did STARS support them in addressing these barriers and challenges?

 STARS’ aim was to break three barriers.
-By partnering with 22 MFIs and developing innovative and tailor-made financial products for smallholders farmer we improved access to finance for 350.000 farmers.
-This allowed them, amongst others, to improve their input supply, their stocks of good quality seeds.
+By partnering with 22 MFIs and developing innovative and tailor-made financial products for smallholder farmers we improved access to finance for 350.000 farmers.
+This allowed them, amongst others, to improve their input supply and their stocks of good-quality seeds.
 For smallholder farmers, this is of capital importance.
 It gives them a head start.
 We gave farmer cooperatives the opportunities, through training, to improve their management and business skills.
-We organized best practice training on selected crops.
+We organised best-practice training on selected crops.

 “Typically, if farmers manage to access a loan at all, they are given a standard group loan, which boils down to 100 or 200 USD per person.
 Not enough to plant a crop.”